-Note for Indians: If you are an Indian citizen, you don’t need to get your passport stamped.
+Note for Indians: Indian citizens don’t need a visa or permit to enter Nepal.
 Just co-operate with security personnel when they check your bags and enter Nepal.
 Read more about Nepal visa requirements for Indians.

 After the immigration formalities, take a small walk ahead and take a ride to Bhimdutta in available vehicles.
 Do note that although its official name has been changed to Bhimdutta, it is still widely referred to as Mahendranagar.
-So if an auto driver comes asking you about Mahendranagr, that’s your ride.
+So if an auto driver comes asking you about Mahendranagar, that’s your ride.

 Depending on the time of your arrival at Bhimdutta, you might want to spend a night here before you continue your journey.
 If you arrive during the daytime or if you are able to find a bus to your destination, you can avoid staying here.

 Entering Nepal from India via Banbasa – Bhimdutta Border: Summing Up

 It is fairly easy and straightforward to enter Nepal from India via Banbasa – Bhimdutta (Mahendranagar) border.

 The first step is to reach Bareilly in UP, and then a 4-hour bus ride will take you to Banbasa.
 From Banbasa, you take a short walk and then a tuk tuk ride that will take you to Gaddachowki.

 Once you enter Nepal, you can take a short auto ride to Bhimdutta (Mahendranagar).
 From Bhimdutta, you will get a bus to your desired destination in Nepal.